HeQSun/tetraDecoder/README.md

 To start the process, check the [pipeline](https://github.com/HeQSun/tetraDecoder/blob/main/Pipeline.md)

 Note, tools required are listed in the beginning of the pipeline.
 Please install following their instructions.

+Here is also the pipeline for diversity and introgression analysis: Diversity_Introgression_Selection_Analyses.md